 Just like with our cars, no matter what state your bike may be in it will be collected free of charge and at a time to suit you.
-Once you have arranged to donate your bike with us we will pass your details on to our auction partners, Copart and Manheim, in your area who will organise the collection with you.
+Once you have arranged to donate your bike with us we will pass your details on to our auction partners in your area who will organise the collection with you.
 Motorbikes must be auctioned because their scrap value is so low.
 A donation will then be made to the charity of your choice.

 When donating a bike with Giveacar, you are not only helping to support your favourite charity, but you are also helping others to keep their beloved bikes on the road.
 As well as helping out fellow bike enthusiasts, this also has an environmental benefit.
 Because Giveacar only auctions motorbikes, we are keeping old bikes on the road you are reducing the demand for new bikes, thus reducing the significant environmental damage caused by their production.

 Motorbike donation is a relatively new initiative here at Giveacar, but it is something we are sure will raise a great deal of money for charity while helping us to fulfil our green objectives.

 Need another reason to donate your old bike?

 The Mayor of London and Transport for London have launched their Ultra-Low Emission Zone (ULEZ) in April 2019 as a means of improving air quality within central London.
 The area at present covers the same perimeter as the renowned congestion zone, however, the ULEZ will be expanded to cover inner London by October 2021, therefore forcing many people to have to think seriously about their vehicle’s emission levels.